warkrismagic/mcp-ui-fork_research/packages/client/README.md

 **`mcp-ui`** brings interactive web components to the [Model Context Protocol](https://modelcontextprotocol.io/introduction) (MCP).
 Deliver rich, dynamic UI resources directly from your MCP server to be rendered by the client.
 Take AI interaction to the next level!

-> *This project is an experimental playground for MCP UI ideas.
-Expect rapid iteration and community-driven enhancements!*
+> *This project is an experimental community playground for MCP UI ideas.
+Expect rapid iteration and enhancements!*

 <video src="https://github.com/user-attachments/assets/51f7c712-8133-4d7c-86d3-fdca550b9767"></video>